enewe101/cluster-func/README.md

 on many different arguments.
 This kind embarassingly parallelizable problem comes up pretty often.
 At it's minimum, a solution involves defining
 A) the function to be repeatedly called, and B) all of the different arguments on which it should be called.

-Cluster-func assumes that you have defined these in the form of a callable and an iterable within a python script, and then it handles the business of spreading the work across cores and machines.
+Cluster-func assumes that you have defined these in the form of a *callable* and an *iterable* within a python script, and then it handles the business of spreading the work across cores and machines.

 The tool has two modes.
-In "direct mode", it runs your function on the cpus of a single machine.
-In "dispatch mode", it breaks the work into subjobs that can be run on separate machines, and optionally submits them to a job scheduler using `qsub`.
+In **direct mode**, it runs your function on the cpus of a single machine.
+In **dispatch mode**, it breaks the work into subjobs that can be run on separate machines, and optionally submits them to a job scheduler using `qsub`.